-Fig 5.x Image showing spectrum
+Fig 5.x Image showing spectrum.

-When electrons absorb energy, they jump to a higher energy level, creating an absorption spectrum—a series of dark lines where light is absorbed.
+When electrons absorb energy, they jump to a higher energy level, creating an absorption spectrum – a series of dark lines where light is absorbed.
 Conversely, when electrons release energy and drop to a lower energy level, they emit light, producing an emission spectrum.
 Each element has a unique set of energy levels, so it emits and absorbs specific colors of light, much like a fingerprint.
 So, scientists can use spectra to identify elements.
 Imagine using a barcode scanner at a store; the atomic spectra work in a similar way, identifying each element.